sierrawillliams/Assignment4_COSC310/README.md

 ## Features Added for Assignment 4

 1. Dynamic photos for items
+- Shows a photo of each specific item when it is chose from the "Select an item" page.
 2. Search through items by name
+- Users can now search the categories and items by name to access them quicker.
 ---
 ## Testing